 digital-art

-Behind the Covers' archive includes 2 album covers documented under the "digital art" design theme, spanning the 1980s, 1990s.
-These covers sit within the electronic, alternative tradition and feature work by New Order, The Prodigy.
+Behind the Covers' archive includes 3 album covers documented under the "digital art" design theme, spanning the 1980s, 1990s, 2010s.
+These covers sit within the r&b, electronic, alternative tradition and feature work by FKA twigs, The Prodigy, New Order.
 Each entry below includes the cover artwork, the designers and photographers behind it, and a short story about the visual choices that defined the release.

 Technique by New Order — album cover art